qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 ..............................

-QGIS allows to define a ``--configpath`` option that overrides the default path (e.g. ~/.qgis under Linux) for user configuration and forces QSettings to use this directory, too.
+QGIS allows to define a ``--configpath`` option that overrides the default path (e.g. ~/.qgis2 under Linux) for user configuration and forces QSettings to use this directory, too.
 This allows users to e.g. carry a QGIS installation on a flash drive together with all plugins and settings.
+Also compare with section :ref:`env_options`.

 .. _label_sampledata: